GiveMe30Dollars/lox-interpreter-bytecode/docs/external/05E_AnonymousFunctions.md

 array.reduce( fun(a,b){a + b} );
 ```

-Note that due to existing Lox syntax rules for defining named functions, an anonymous function as a standalone expression is invalid syntax:
+Note that due to existing Lox syntax rules for defining named functions, an anonymous function or lambda as a standalone expression is invalid syntax:

 ```
 fun (m, n){ m + n };